mikelove/alevin2bioc/vignettes/alevin2bioc.knit.md

 ## fetching genome info for GENCODE
 ```

+We can see as it was importing that it automatically detected we are
+working with data quantified using GENCODE's *Homo sapiens* reference
+transcripts, release 33.
+The transcript metadata was added
+programmatically to the output (this object, `se`). `tximeta` is also
+written in such a way that it will avoid unnecessary downloads and
+parsing of files -- it will first attempt to find a cached version of
+the metadata, to avoid re-downloading or re-parsing these files.

 `tximeta` returns a *SummarizedExperiment* [@Lawrence2013].
 We can
 easily convert this object into a *SingleCellExperiment*
 [@Amezquita2020] which has specific slots designed for single-cell